Christmas LoverbyAda Stuart©

 "I'm still not convinced.
 You can do a lot better than that," Eric the annoying interrupted her thoughts.

 "Oh, come on.
-Just give her one half of the pig and be done with it," Ruth interrupted her son.
-"She found the other half of the almond in the porridge."
+Just give her half the pig and be done with it," Ruth interrupted her son.
+"She found the other part of the almond in the porridge."

 Eric handed her the backside.